 Before you start plotting your budget in detail, know that for most people, different types of retirement income cover different expenses.
 A typical retirement budget may look like this:

 Build your budget

-When you’re finished, you can share it with your financial professional to start charting your retirement budgeting plan.
-You’ll just need these materials handy to get started on your budget:
+When you’re finished, you can share your worksheet with your financial professional to start charting your retirement budgeting plan.
+You'll just need these materials handy to get started on your budget: